shduff/noise/_posts/2017-08-06-experiments-in-musical-perception-and-design.md

 ---
-title: Experiments in Musical Perception and Design by Jeanne Bamberger
+title: On LOGO Music Projects: Experiments in Musical Perception and Design by Jeanne Bamberger
 layout: post
 author: shaunalynn
 permalink: /on-logo-music-projects-experiments-in-musical-perception-and-design-by-jeanne-bamberger/